Silk Road: Judaism on the Silk Road

 Adherents to the Jewish faith first began to travel eastward from Mesopotamia following the Persian conquest of Babylon in 559 by the armies of Cyrus the Great.
 Judean slaves freed after the Persian conquest of Babylon dispersed throughout the Persian Empire.
-Some Judeans could have traveled as far east as Bactria and Sogdia, though there is not clear evidence for this early settlement of Judeans.
+Some Judeans could have traveled as far east as Bactria and Sogdia, though there is no clear evidence for this early settlement of Judeans.
 After settlement, it is likely that most Judeans took up trades in commerce.
 Trading along the silk trade networks by Judean merchants increased as the trade networks expanded.
 By the classical age, when trade goods traveled from as far east as China to as far west as Rome, Judean merchants in Central Asia would have been in an advantageous position to participate in trade along the Silk Road.
 A group of Judean merchants originating from Gaul known as the Radanites were one group of Judean merchants that had thriving trade networks from China to Rome.
 This trade was facilitated by a positive relationship the Radanites were able to foster with the Khazar Turks.
 The Khazar Turks served as a good spot in between China and Rome, and the Khazar Turks saw a relationship with the Radanites as a good commercial opportunity.

 According to Richard Foltz "there is more evidence for Iranian influence on the formation of Jewish [religious] ideas than the reverse."
-Concepts of a paradise (heaven) for the good and a place of suffering (hell) for the wicked, and a form or world-ending apocalypse came from Iranian religious ideas, and this is supported by a lack of such ideas from pre-exile Judean sources.
+Concepts of a paradise (heaven) for the good and a place of suffering (hell) for the wicked, and a form of world-ending apocalypse came from Iranian religious ideas, and this is supported by a lack of such ideas from pre-exile Judean sources.
 The origin of the devil is also said to come from the Iranian Angra Mainyu, an evil figure in Persian mythology.